American Bulldog Grooming Guide

 Bathing

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-American Bulldogs have particular requirements based on their large size, moderate shedding level, and genetic predispositions to hip dysplasia and cherry eye.
+Three variables drive daily care for American Bulldogs: their large size, their moderate shedding level, and their breed-associated risk of hip dysplasia and cherry eye.

 Nail Care